broxigar91/karting_api/README.md

 Current env configuration is prepared to run with MySQL 5.7.

 PS: Even though the tech test was changed, I've had already started when the change happened, so I decided to finish it aswell.
-You can find the code at "src/Classes/TaskManager.php".
+You can find the code at `src/Classes/TaskManager.php`.
-Also, I've prepared some test for this second test, you can see the cases prepared for the test in "src/test/Classes/TaskManagerTest.php" run it with php bin/phpunit tests/Classes/TaskManagerTest.php
+Also, I've prepared some test for this second test, you can see the cases prepared for the test in `src/test/Classes/TaskManagerTest.php` run it with
+`php bin/phpunit tests/Classes/TaskManagerTest.php`